Kintyre/ksconf/docs/source/cheatsheet.rst

 Pushing local changes to default
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-App developers can push changes from the :file:`local` folder over to the :file:`default` folder:
+App developers can push changes from the :file:`local` folder to the :file:`default` folder:

     .. code-block:: sh

         ksconf promote --interactive myapp/local/props.conf myapp/default/props.conf

 You will be prompted to pick which items you want to promote.
-Or use the ``--batch`` option to promote everything in one step, without reviewing the changes first.
+Alternatively, use the ``--batch`` option to promote everything in one step, without reviewing the changes first.